Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Why Glycinate Specifically?

 Magnesium glycinate is magnesium bound to glycine, an amino acid.
-This combination offers unique benefits:
+This combination offers some pretty unique benefits:

 | Magnesium Form | Absorption Rate | GI Side Effects | Best For |